netdata/netdata/build_external/README.md

 and improve it.
 Currently it produces the following problems:
   * Only the base-configuration in the compose without scaling works.
   * The containers are hard-coded in the compose.
-  * There is no way to separate the agent configurations, so running multiple agent child wth the same GUID kills the parent which exits with a fatal condition.
+  * There is no way to separate the agent configurations, so running multiple agent child nodes with the same GUID kills the parent which exits with a fatal condition.

 4. The ACLK